 I signed up for one of Shelagh's Challenges (http://shelaghfolgate.blogspot.com/) which just closed.
 The first step was to dye a fabric parfait (she swears that they are calorie free so I will see what the scale says this week.)
 This is another form of slow fabric (fabric which sits and "percolates" for several days).
 This is a picture of the fabric parfait in the garage, hence the less-than-perfect photo.
 I cannot give out any more information----I have been sworn to secret by Shelagh.
 But..... tune in for more in a day or two!I am a composer (DMA in Composition) and a fibre artist/teacher.
-I am working on my City and Guilds Patchwork and Quilting Level 3 through Design Matters Distance learning.
+I create small art quilts, and enjoy passing on my love of sewing and quilting by teaching others.
+Many of my beginner level classes are offered through the City of Long Beach (California) Department of Parks, Recreation and Marine.
+I am a member of SAQA, and the international group Fifteen Quilts.

 Wednesday, 16 June 2010